simoncriado/magic-memory/README.md

 # Magic Memory Game

 Project part of an online React course.
-I choose to do this to practice my React skills.
+I chose to do this project to practice my React skills.
 Key project functionalities:

   - Start a new game.
   - If the two cards you select to not match they flip again so that you cannot see them.